 The Naked and the Dead by Norman Mailer

 As with many WWII novels written in the late 40s and 50s, The Naked and the Dead pulls much from author Norman Mailer’s own experiences as a soldier in the Philippines.
-The story focuses on American troops who are faced with driving out the Japanese on a fictional south Pacific island so that they can advance into the Philippines.
-Between character dialogue, and “time machine” sections which focus on soldiers’ backstories, we get a realistic glimpse at being an American warrior in the Pacific campaign of WWII.
-As with most novels of the era, it’s usually not a pretty picture.
+The story focuses on American troops who are faced with driving out the Japanese on a fictional South Pacific island so that they can advance into the Philippines.
+Between character dialogue and “time machine” sections which focus on soldiers’ backstories, we get a realistic glimpse of being an American warrior in the Pacific campaign of WWII.
+As with most depictions of this battlefront, the picture that emerges isn’t pretty.

 This Boy’s Life by Tobias Wolff